Your guide to debt-to-income (DTI) ratio for VA loans

 You don’t need to include expenses like grocery bills or transportation costs.

-- Next, determine your gross monthly income, which is the total amount of pre-tax money you have coming in every month.
+Next, determine your gross monthly income, which is the total amount of pretax money you have coming in every month.
 If you’re the only one applying for the VA loan, only include your monthly income.
 If you’re applying with someone else, such as a spouse, you can include their income as well.
 Once you determine your gross monthly income, you can divide your total recurring debt payments by your gross monthly income.

-- Convert the quotient to a percentage
+3. Convert the result to a percentage.

-- You will receive a decimal as your result, which you can then convert to a percentage.
+You will receive a decimal as your result, which you can then convert to a percentage.
 To do that, simply multiply the decimal by 100.

-Monthly debt | |
+| Monthly debt | |

 Car loan minimum monthly payment |